Aati Kalenja Dance of Udupi

 They performance denotes getting rid of evil spirits, praying for less crop less lands and warding away of sadness.
 They promise to fill your lives with joy and in return they only demand for small offerings from your side.
 Aati Kalenja is basically an agriculture dance and hence performed in the month of July which is start of the farming season.
 They bless the land and pray for a good year of harvesting.
 Monsoon also is the time when diseases hit the villages so it is also the duty of Aati Kalenja dancers to protect people from various diseases especially those which affects kids through their dance to please the Gods of destruction and ill health.
 Another community called Mogera community also performs this Aati Kalenja.
 The only difference is that in Nalike community mainly young boys perform this task while on other it is performed by two big men.

 It is really amazing to know that not any kind of training is given to them to perform such dance.
 It is simple and they learn it by themselves.
 Some of their famous steps are clicking their heels, walking with only toes.
 It is also great to know the youth of village is preserving the cultural with all their heart and most importantly, they are really preserving it in its own traditional form.
 Unfortunately the tradition is gradually fading away and the older generation of the village is trying hard to explain the coming generation the important significance of the tradition.

-Now if you are really want to experience the gradually extincting tradition then you should invest you holiday on the village of Udupi.
+Now if you are really want to experience the gradually extincting tradition then you should invest you holiday on the village of Udupi in Karnataka.
 Only by reading this article you will not get real feeling for that you have to go there.
 Hope you will love the place!